-- (D) In the event that the Committee's stakeholders are unable to reach agreement on the plan, or in the event that the plan is inadequate for achieving the 80 percent requirement established in Subsection (c)(1), the Commissioner may adopt, and may require compliance by Health Insurers with a suitable plan as a condition of approval of Health Insurers' rates. - (3) Health Insurers shall fund the care transformation plan approved by the Commissioner in accordance with a formula established by the Commissioner that is based upon the Health Insurer's market share and other relevant considerations.
+- (C) In the event that the Committee's stakeholders are unable to reach agreement on the plan, the Commissioner may require adoption of a suitable plan as a condition of approval of Health Insurers' rates. - (3) Health Insurers shall fund the care transformation plan in accordance with a formula established by the Commissioner that is based upon the Health Insurer's market share and other relevant considerations.
 In meeting its annual financial obligation, the Health Insurer's insured covered lives shall not bear a financial burden greater than their fair share of expenses that benefit both insured covered lives, and other covered lives whose health plans are administered by the Health Insurer.
 The Health Insurer's expenses in connection with the budget shall be accounted for as Direct or Indirect Primary Care Expenses, as applicable.